-If the director determines a dog is a public nuisance dog under section 6-167 of this Code, that decision is final unless the licensee or owner files a written appeal with the office of the director not later than five calendar days after the date the licensee or owner receives an order from the director stating that the dog is a public nuisance dog.
-The hearing shall be conducted and a written order from the hearing officer shall be issued in the same manner as set forth in section 6-166 of this Code.
+If the director determines a dog is a public nuisance dog under section 6-167 of this Code, that decision is final unless the licensee or owner files a written appeal with the office of the director not later than five calendar days after the date the licensee or owner received notice that the dog is a public nuisance dog.
+The hearing shall be conducted and the written order shall be issued in the same manner as set forth in section 6-166 of this Code.
 The decision of the hearing officer shall be final.